Ripley Under Ground: Plot summary

-The French police, together with Inspector Webster from the Met, investigate Murchison's disappearance, making trips to Belle Ombre and inspecting the property.
+The French police, together with Inspector Webster from Metropolitan Police, investigate Murchison's disappearance, making trips to Belle Ombre and inspecting the property.
 Tufts leaves a hanging effigy in the cellar that is discovered by Héloïse, along with a note suggesting that he is going to confess.
 When he returns to Belle Ombre, Tufts unsuccessfully tries to strangle Ripley, who feels pity for the disturbed man and does not retaliate.
 Later, Tufts knocks Ripley out with a shovel and buries him alive in Murchison's empty grave.
 Ripley manages to escape and returns to London to impersonate Derwatt for a second appearance, this time for Webster and Murchison's wife.
 Mrs. Murchison decides to pay a visit to Belle Ombre, the last place her husband was seen.

-Back at Belle Ombre, Ripley entertains Mrs. Murchison.
-After she leaves, Ripley realizes that Tufts is contemplating suicide.
-Feeling responsible, Ripley searches for him in Greece, Paris, and finally Salzburg.
-There, he finds Tufts, but the painter believes Ripley is a ghost - he thinks he killed him in France.
+After Mrs. Murchison's visit, Ripley realizes that Tufts is contemplating suicide.
+Feeling responsible, he searches for him in Greece, Paris and finally Salzburg.
+When he approaches Tufts, the painter believes Ripley is a ghost.
 Tufts runs from Ripley and leaps off a cliff to his death.
-Ripley uses the corpse to tie up loose ends; he partially cremates and buries the body, making sure to smash or hide any teeth.
-He then goes to the police with the information that Derwatt killed himself there.
-Seeing suicidal journal entries, the police presume that Tufts also killed himself in Salzburg by jumping off a bridge.

-With Bernard and Derwatt both gone, the art forgery allegations have no active leads and Derwatt Ltd.'s existence is no longer in jeopardy.
-The novel ends with Ripley's being content in bed with Héloïse, who prefers to remain ignorant of what he has done and, further, how exactly he makes his money.
-He receives an optimistic-sounding call from the gallery showcasing the forged Derwatts, but still fears that the next one will be from the police, who have noticed that people tend to die after meeting Ripley.
+Ripley partially cremates and buries the body.
+He tells Webster that Derwatt committed suicide and Tufts disappeared in Salzburg, presumably to follow suit.
+He gives Webster some of Tuft’s remains—which he claims are Derwatt’s—and agrees to accompany him to Salzburg to show him where the rest of his body is buried.
+The novel ends with Ripley steeling himself for another performance with Webster and the Austrian police.